 Hebron is a very small town located in the state of Indiana.
 With a population of 3,663 people and two constituent neighborhoods, Hebron is the 149th largest community in Indiana.

 Hebron real estate is some of the most expensive in Indiana, although Hebron house values don't compare to the most expensive real estate in the U.S.

-Hebron is a blue-collar town, with 36.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Hebron is a town of service providers, construction workers and builders, and professionals.
-There are especially a lot of people living in Hebron who work in food service (12.04%), healthcare (8.55%), and office and administrative support (7.92%).
+Hebron is a blue-collar town, with 40.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Hebron is a town of service providers, construction workers and builders, and production and manufacturing workers.
+There are especially a lot of people living in Hebron who work in food service (15.64%), office and administrative support (9.91%), and management occupations (7.35%).

 Being a small town, Hebron does not have a public transit system used by locals to get to and from work.

+Hebron is a somewhat ethnically-diverse town.
 The people who call Hebron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hebron residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hebron include Irish, Polish, English, and European.
+Important ancestries of people in Hebron include German, Polish, Italian, Irish, and English.

 The most common language spoken in Hebron is English.
-Other important languages spoken here include Serbo-Croatian and German.
+Other important languages spoken here include Polish and Italian.